 Dr. Linberg is internationally recognized in the field of Ophthalmic Plastic and Reconstructive Surgery.
 He is the founder of the West Virginia University Eye Institute and started the fellowship program in Ophthalmic Plastic and Reconstructive Surgery.
-Dr. Linberg recruited me to join the faculty.
-He has been a mentor and provided me many opportunities for advancement.
+He has been a mentor to me and many fellows.
 With great appreciation, I dedicate this work to him.